 - 1. After engine start, ensure that the water pressure as shown on the panel mounted gauge rises. - 2.
-Move Auto-Sync controls to the FIXED/RUN positions.
-Air pressure will rise to the preset pressure setting on the air compressor, approximately 150-PSI with the engine throttled-up. - 3.
-For lower operating pressures, move the Auto-Sync controls to the AUTO/RUN positions and use the engine throttle to control the water pressure / air pressure - 4.
+Move Auto-Sync control to the FIXED position.
+Air pressure will rise to the preset pressure setting on the air compressor, approximately 150 PSI (10.3 bar) with the engine throttled-up. - 3.
 Connect the air discharge hose to the fitting on the pump operator's panel and open the air supply valve.

-Extended compressed air only operations necessitate connection of an external water source to the pump inlet and closing of the tank to pump valve far proper compressor cooling.
-In this case, cooling water will flow into the booster tank at 10-20 GPM, eventually overflowing the tank.
+Extended compressed air only operations necessitate connection of an external water source to the pump inlet and closing of the tank to pump valve for proper compressor cooling.
+In this case, cooling water will flow into the booster tank at 10-20 GPM (37.8-75.4 L), eventually overflowing the tank.

-D. Shut-Down Procedure
+B. Shut-Down Procedure

-- 1. Close air valve(s)
+- Close air valve(s)

-- 2. Turn off Foam proportioner
+- Turn off Foam proportioner

-- 3. Flow clear water through discharge hose(s) until no bubbles are present
+- Flow clear water through discharge hose(s) until no bubbles are present

-- 4. Close discharge valve(s)
+- Close discharge valve(s)

-- 5. Move Auto-Sync control(s) to (Electric)= UNLOAD (Manual)= UNLOAD/AUTO
+- Move controls to: Electric Auto-Sync = UNLOAD (center)

-- 6. Turn Off the Compressor PTO

-- 7. Shut engine down
+- Shut engine down

-After the compressor is shut down, the compressor system will vent itself, creating an audible hiss as compressed air is evacuated from the pressure vessel/sump.
+After engine is shut down, the compressor system will vent itself, creating an audible hiss as compressed air is evacuated from the pressure vessel/sump.